edithturn/42-silicon-valley-netwhat/README.md

 ### 5. What are the different ways to represent an ip address with the Netmask?

-**Netmask**
-Is a 32-bit "mask" used to divide an IP address into subnets and specify the network's available hosts.
+Netmask is a 32-bit "mask" used to divide an IP address into subnets and specify the network's available hosts.

 ```bash
 255.255.255.0 is applied to the 129.144.41.101 , the result is the IPv4 address of 129.144.41.0